The Best Horror Movies Part II

 The Blair Witch Project

 No, I will not apologize for having this on my list.
 Yes, it totally scared the hell out of me (when I was a teen).
-I went to see it in the theatre with my boyfriend and begged him to stay at my house with my until my parents got home because I was so freaked out.
+I went to see it in the theater with my boyfriend and begged him to stay at my house with my until my parents got home because I was so freaked out.
 Remember all the hype about it being real video just being released to the public?
 That was still going on when I watched it.
 And we didn't have the convenience of Reddit to debunk that it was a total farce.

 Directed by Daniel Myrick and Eduardo Sanchez and starring Heather Donahue, Joshua Leonard, and Michael Williams.
 This flick is about 3 college students that take their cameras on a trip to do a documentary about the Blair Witch that supposedly haunts the woods of Western Maryland.
 They end up getting hopelessly lost in the woods and then weird things start happening.
 It only took $30,000 to produce, and raked in millions.